Early Signs of Knee Pain: Causes, Symptoms & Red Flags

 Osteoarthritis

 Knee osteoarthritis causes pain and reduced mobility.
-Manage it with pain relief, exercises, minimially invasive treatment such as Genicular Artery Embolization (GAE), and lifestyle changes.
+It can be managed with pain relief, exercises, and minimally invasive treatment such as Genicular Artery Embolization (GAE), and lifestyle changes.

 Rheumatoid Arthritis